A Saint Who Levels Up Through Necromancy

 [KM Bank — 32,590,160]

-And the entire fortune he’d scraped together over three years of working himself to the bone.
+That was the support stipend he’d gotten on leaving the orphanage, along with every won he’d scraped together over three years of working himself to the bone.

 Cutting it close, given what’s next on the schedule.